Hans Weiditz: Life

-His father, Hans Wydyz or Weiditz the Elder, Hans Weiditz dem Älteren, Hans Weiditz I (ca 1475 Straßburg - ca 1516 Straßburg), worked in Freiburg im Breisgau between 1497 and 1514, and was described as a 'bildhower' or sculptor in the Painters' Guild records.
+His father, Hans Wydyz or Weiditz the Elder (ca. 1475 Strasbourg - ca. 1516 Strasbourg), worked in Freiburg im Breisgau between 1497 and 1514, and was described as a 'bildhower' or sculptor in the Painters' Guild records.
 In 1505 he worked on the Dreikönigsaltar in Freiburg Cathedral.
 Parish records show a 1510 payment to him for carved wooden rosettes on the keystones in the chancel, working with Hans Baldung, the gifted student of Albrecht Dürer.
 He is not to be confused with the slightly older Strasbourg woodcut artist Hans Wechtlin.

 Weiditz the Younger, a brother of Christoph Weiditz (1500-1559), was a prominent member of an elite group of woodcut artists including such figures as Albrecht Dürer, Hans Holbein, and Hans Burgkmair, his teacher.
 He was active in Augsburg between 1512 and 1522, and from 1522 to 1536 in Straßburg, producing woodcuts for book illustrations in the style of Burgkmair.
 He also produced notable work for an edition of Cicero's popular De Officiis in 1531, for Apuleius' The Golden Ass (1538), and the Comedies of Plautus.

 He produced the German chiaroscuro woodcut with the most different colour blocks, a seven-block coat of arms of a cardinal, for a book frontispiece of 1520, probably cut by Jost de Negker.